Top News The 20th JPMA Forum" held

-The "Pharmaceutical Manufacturers Association of Japan Forum" is held once a year to deepen understanding of the pharmaceutical industry by bringing together representatives of various industries closely related to the pharmaceutical industry and representatives of member companies for a frank exchange of opinions.
-The 20th Seiyaku Kyokai Forum was held at Keidanren Kaikan (Chiyoda-ku, Tokyo) on November 25, 2021, with only lectures.
+The JPMA Forum is held once a year to deepen understanding of the pharmaceutical industry by bringing together representatives of various industries closely related to the industry and representatives of member companies to engage in a frank exchange of opinions.
+The 20th JPMA Forum was held on November 25, 2021 at the Keidanren Kaikan (Chiyoda-ku, Tokyo) in the form of a lecture meeting only.

 The venue